fmeum/rules_jni/docs/android.md

 ## Android

 When building for Android, you must build your Android rules using platforms.
-To do so, use flag
+To do so, use the flag
 ```--incompatible_enable_android_toolchain_resolution```, create a new platform rule, ex:

 ```